upsun/vscode-upsun/README.md

 # Upsun (CLI) extension

-Upsun is a fully-managed Platform as a Service (PaaS), which lets you deploy, scale web and API apps.
+Upsun is the cloud application platform that lets developers focus on building great applications, not infrastructure.
-Use Upsun's extension for VS Code to quickly manage your project at Upsun.
+Upsun is our analyst-recognized, developer-friendly, secure, sustainable, and enterprise-grade Cloud Application Platform..

 Visit Upsun's [website](https://upsun.com/) for more information about the company.

 ## Features

-- Open public URLs of defined routes
+- Open public URLs of your project routes
 - Open Upsun console
 - Open SSH session